huuhieunguyen/go-clean-architecture-study/README.md

 # Explain the project

+## Entities

+#### ToDoItem
+The provided code for the item model belongs to the "Entities" layer in the Clean Architecture.
+Here's a breakdown of the code:

+- The `ToDoItem` struct represents the item model.
+It contains properties such as `Id`, `Title`, `Status`, `CreatedAt`, and `UpdatedAt`.

+- The `TableName` method is used to specify the table name in the database where the item model will be stored.
+In this case, it returns "todo_items".

+- The `Validate` method is responsible for validating the item model.
+It checks if the `Title` field is empty and returns an error if it is.

+The item model encapsulates the core data and behavior related to an item in the system.
+It does not depend on any external frameworks or tools, making it an essential part of the "Entities" layer.

 ## Business

+#### create_new_item.go
 The provided code for the `create_new_item.go` file belongs to the "Business Rules" layer in the Clean Architecture.
 Here's a breakdown of the code:

 - The `CreateTodoItemStorage` interface defines the contract for the storage component responsible for creating new items.
 It declares a single method `CreateItem` that takes a context and a `ToDoItem` as input and returns an error.